sayus2884/ops/developers/INFOSEC.md

 **Scope**

-Currently a stub; will first include baseline principles to keep in mind, then a more formal set of processes and checklists.
+Currently, a stub; will first include baseline principles to keep in mind, then a more formal set of processes and checklists.

 TODO
 {: .label .label-yellow }